 The Active Memory feature improves the reliability of memory through memory mirroring.
-Memory mirroring mode replicates and stores data on two pairs of DIMMs within two channels simultaneously.
-If a failure occurs, the memory controller switches from the primary pair of memory DIMMs to the backup pair of DIMMs.
+Memory mirroring mode replicates and stores data on one or two DIMMs within the channel (DIMM configuration must match between the mirrored channels).
+If a failure occurs, the memory controller switches from the primary memory DIMMs to the backup DIMMs.

-Large system-memory capacity
+· Large system-memory capacity

-The server supports up to 64 registered dual inline memory modules (DIMMs) and Compute Express Link (CXL) memory modules.
+The server supports up to 64 TruDDR5 DIMMs and up to 16 Compute Express Link (CXL) memory expansion modules in E3.S 2T form factor.
 For more information about the specific types and maximum amount of memory, see "Technical specifications" on page 3.